Chev-on/MCA-2024/tasks/Week5.md

  arranger - A person or organization who transcribes a musical composition, usually for a different medium from that of the original; in an arrangement the musical substance remains essentially unchanged.

  composer - The name of the creator of the intellectual content of a musical work.

- contributor - Names of individuals, institutions, or organizations responsible for contributions to the intellectual content of a work, where the specialized elements for authors, editors, etc. do not suffice or do not apply.
+ publisher - Name of the organization responsible for the publication of a bibliographic item.

  responsibility statement – Transcription of text that names one or more individuals, groups, or in rare cases, mechanical processes, responsible for creation, realization, production, funding, or distribution of the intellectual or artistic content.